garlic0x1/.lem/README.md

 This file modifies the behavior of the find-file prompt (C-x C-f).

 C-Backspace goes back a whole path node.

+### modeline.lisp

+By default show less stuff in modeline, and add commands to toggle some info.

 ### misc.lisp